 What is the most suitable weight loss diet among men?

-Is intermittent fasting healthy to a male who wants to lose weight?
+Is intermittent fasting healthy for a man who wants to lose weight?